-It is highly recommended that you attend your booked appointments and get a second dose within 12 weeks of having the first dose.
+It is highly recommended that you attend your booked appointments and get a second dose between 8 and 12 weeks of having the first dose.
 However, if that isn’t possible for some reason, you should get a second dose as soon as you can to give you better long-term protection against the virus.
-You do not need to restart the programme, just have the second dose of whichever vaccine you had originally.
+You do not need to restart the programme, just have the second dose.

 What should I do if I am not well when it is my next appointment?

 If you are unwell, it is better to wait until you have recovered to have your vaccine, but you should try to have it as soon as possible.